uFlock/heka/README.md

 >  * In order to conduct a search you must enter the query string into the search bar and hit `Enter` (there's no search button 🙈).
 >  * As soon as you hit `Enter` and the first set of results have appeared the `Date Range` and `Sort By` selectors turn into "search filters",
 > so every time you click on them after that they will refine the search parameters and resubmit the request until you search for something else via the
 > search bar.
-The idea is that you first pick a topic and then you refine/filter out the results.
+The idea is that you first pick a topic, and then you refine/filter out the results.
 Unfortunately there's nothing much to filter...

 > You will need to restart your dev/prod environment after changing the .env files for changes to take effect.

 > Because the environment was designed with cross-platform development in mind - `Windows`, `Linux` and `Mac` - you will have to restart the dev environment
 > after you have installed new `npm dependency` locally for it to take effect in the docker container.
 This limitation is due to some packages shipping native
-> binaries which won't work cross platform.
+> binaries which won't work cross-platform.
 This can all be fixed if everyone develops on Linux for Linux, but that's unlikely to happen, but a man can dream...

 #### 🙈 If you find any issues or if any of the above assumptions/explanations are too ambiguous and/or wrong please do not hesitate to contact me or, alternatively, please raise an issue on GitHub.